Updated: January 2026

 Indigenous cultures across the Americas also had diverse perspectives on relationships.
 Many Native American tribes embraced a communal approach to partnerships, with fluid boundaries and shared responsibilities.
 This historical context challenges the notion that non-monogamy is a contemporary deviation from societal norms.

 The ancient Greeks, known for their influential contributions to philosophy and culture, had a complex relationship with monogamy.
 While the institution of marriage existed, extramarital affairs and relationships were not uncommon.
 The famous philosopher Plato even suggested that love should not be restricted to a single individual.
-Polyamory was not uncommon during Hellenistic times, according to some lines or reporting.
+Polyamory was not uncommon during Hellenistic times, according to some lines of reporting.

 “Extramarital affairs and relationships were not uncommon”